muratk5n/thirdwave/en/0119/2019/12/civilized-to-death.md

 labor mobilized for World War I was never demobilized.
-Of course, a decade after his essay was published, another mobilization was under way, on a much larger scale, ultimately congealing into what President Eisenhower called 'the military-industrial complex.' ...
+Of course, a decade after his essay was published, another mobilization was under way, on a much larger scale, ultimately congealing into what President Eisenhower called "the military-industrial complex." ...

 Richard Dawkins is one of the most famous scientists alive ...
 In *River Out of Eden*, Dawkins describes animal life as an operatic ordeal of starvation, misery, and pitiless indifference.
-'The total amount of suffering per year in the natural world is beyond all decent contemplation,' he writes with trembling hand.
-'During the minute that it takes me to compose this sentence, thousands of animals are being eaten alive, many others are running for their lives, whimpering with fear, others are slowly being devoured from within by rasping parasites, thousands of all kinds are dying of starvation, thirst, and disease' ...
+"The total amount of suffering per year in the natural world is beyond all decent contemplation," he writes with trembling hand.
+"During the minute that it takes me to compose this sentence, thousands of animals are being eaten alive, many others are running for their lives, whimpering with fear, others are slowly being devoured from within by rasping parasites, thousands of all kinds are dying of starvation, thirst, and disease" ...

 We’ve all witnessed such scenes many times on TV, and it’s hard to argue against the cruelty of nature when you’re watching the flapping tail of a seal disappear down the throat of a sea monster, or an antelope twitching in the grip of a cold-eyed lioness.
-'Thank God I’m safe,' we think, 'sitting here on my sofa, with my Cheez Doodles and Big Gulp.' ...
+"Thank God I’m safe," we think, "sitting here on my sofa, with my Cheez Doodles and Big Gulp." ...

 But I’ve had occasion to hang around some seals in my time, and they never struck me as particularly anxious animals.
 Every seal I’ve